marcbeep/flashcards/ci/cheatsheets/formulas.md

   - $v$ = input value
   - $\alpha$ = steepness parameter (larger = steeper curve)
   - Output range: (0,1)

+  In plain English: The sigmoid function smoothly transforms any input into a value between 0 and 1.
+It creates an S-shaped curve that's useful for binary classification problems, where we want to predict probabilities.

 - **Tanh**: Like sigmoid but centered at 0, outputs between -1 and 1